While away the winter days and nights with some books about your local area:

 Mysterious Cologne: Discover hidden spaces and mystical places

-While we’re still allowed out – in small groups – we can make the most of this gem of a book by Gerti Keller.
+You can make the most of this gem of a book by Gerti Keller all year round.
 It’s only available in German, but you can still glean some useful information, even with the most basic Deutsch.
-I bought this for my parent’s in-law, who know Cologne inside out, and they were surprised at some of the secret places the author describes.
+I bought this for my parent’s in-law, who know Cologne inside out, and they were surprised by some of the secret places the author describes.
 From historical to religious as well as downright eerie, many of the places have stories that even the locals don’t know.
 Gerti takes you to underground tunnels, cozy little parks, and fascinating cemeteries in a journey that culminates in a picnic at the top of Cologne’s Trümmerberg – the city’s highest hill which is actually made of World War Two rubble.
 Worth a read and definitely worth making a trip.

 The Düsseldorf School of Photography